 I live, I’m doing fine, thank you.

 I spend all of my time working for The Foundation.
 But while I am working, I like to listen to classical music.
 Television doesn’t interest me at all.
-What they show, is worthless.
-As far as reading is concerned, I only have time to read – and answer – my mail.
-I get 50 to 100 letters each day, that’s enormous.
-Most of the letters deal with animal rights and the urgency to really do something about it.
+What they show is worthless.
+As far as reading is concerned, I only have time to read—and answer—my mail.
+I get fifty to a hundred letters each day, that’s enormous.
+Most of the letters deal with animal rights and the urgency to do something about it.
 And I don’t intend to write any more books now, simply because I am no longer interested in doing so.

 Are you a happy woman?